 Trusted Tips and Key Reminders

-- Do not over-mix - we talked about swapping to a spatula from a whisk, and doing so helps you limit the over-mixing.
+- Do not over-mix - We talked about swapping to a spatula from a whisk, and doing so helps you limit the over-mixing.
 Over-mixing will overwork the gluten in the recipe, causing a dull, dense texture.

-- Use active baking powder - believe it or not, baking powder (and soda) do in fact have a shelf life.
+- Use active baking powder - Believe it or not, baking powder (and soda) do in fact have a shelf life.
 Baking powder, if mixed with boiling hot water, should foam.
 If it does, it's good to use!
 If not, it's "dead" and needs replacing.

 Important Ingredients